HORACE GIFFORD (1932-1992)

 1961 - 637 Fire Island Boulevard, Fire Island NY.
 Same plan as 638.
 Sold in 1999 to Tilly Davis.
 Sold in 2006 to Jean Marc Houmard.
 Destroyed by fire in 2019.

 1962 - The Bert Rumely House, 615 Shore Walk, Fire Island NY.
-At some point a new, larger main house was built (not by Gifford) and this became a guest house.
+Part of a cluster of buildings, not all by Gifford.
+This is the living area and kitchen.
 Bottom photo by Tom Sibley.
 Sold to Stuart Eisner.
 Sold in 1994 to H. K. Rantfle.
 Sold in 2003 to Edward Marcus.
-Available for rent.
+Sold around 2023.

 1962 - The Edgar Wittstein and Robert Miller House I, 491 Bay Walk, Fire Island NY.
+The clients first considered hiring Andrew Geller.
 Featured in the New York Times.
 Sold to ADL Enterprises LLC.
-Addition in 1990 by Michael Kinlaw.
+Sold to architect Michael Kinlaw, who did an addition in 1990.
 Sold in 2000 to Warren Seigel.
+For sale in 2023.

 1962 - The Bud Jenkins House, Fire Island NY.
 Status unknown.